 Every autumn, buckwheat flowers blossom throughout Bongpyeong-myeon, Pyeongchang-gun.
 At the peak of the blooming season, you can enjoy the beautiful and romantic scenery of the snow-white fields of buckwheat flowers in the village.
 The village is also the setting of well-known Korean author Lee Hyo-seok’s story "When Buckwheat Flowers Bloom,” and thus Pyeongchang Hyoseok Cultural Festival is held here every September to commemorate the novel.

-Established during the Silla Kingdom (57 BC-AD 935), Woljeongsa Temple boasts a history of over 1,000 years, making it a proud cultural site in Pyeongchang county.
-Though many cultural assets were destroyed during the Korean War and then later reconstructed, visitors can still sense the strong coexistence of Odaesan Mountain’s nature with Woljeongsa Temple’s dignity and spirit.
+Woljeongsa Temple boasts a history of over one thousand years, making it a proud cultural site in Pyeongchang.
+Although many cultural assets were destroyed during the Korean War and then later reconstructed, visitors can still sense the strong coexistence of Odaesan Mountain’s nature with Woljeongsa Temple’s dignity and spirit.